Species at Risk Partnerships on Agricultural Lands

 A valid Farm Business Registration Number (FBRN)

-A Religious Exemption Letter provided by the OMAFRA Appeal Tribunal
+A Religious Exemption Letter provided by the OMAFA Appeal Tribunal (include with application submission)

 A Cultural Exemption Letter provided by the First Nations Agriculture & Finance Ontario to First Nations farmers, verifying the farm business operates in a First Nations community (include with application submission)